whopperprinting/LayerLapse/README.md

 ## 🎯 Features

-- Triggers after each layer via a hall effect sensor + magnet
+- Triggers a camera after each layer using a hall effect sensor + magnet
-- Optional camera delay to reduce vibration blur from printer movements
+- Adjustable camera delay (0–5 seconds) to eliminate blur from printer vibrations
-- Compatible with DSLR/mirrorless cameras (2.5mm shutter trigger jack)
+- Compatible with DSLR and mirrorless cameras using 2.5mm shutter jacks
-- Plug-and-play simplicity — just power it, mount the sensor and magnet, and go
+- Plug-and-play — no firmware mods, no printer connection, no hassle
-- Fully customizable firmware — tweak timing, behavior, and logic to fit your setup
+- Compact, custom PCB with a built-in dial and pre-installed shutter jack
-- Breakout GPIO pin for expansion — add a servo, LED, infrared, or other mods
+- Extra GPIO pin for expansion — add a servo, LED, IR module, etc.
-- Open-source firmware (hardware is proprietary)
+- Open-source firmware — customize timing, logic, or camera behavior if desired
-- DIY-friendly guide included for building your own version with off-the-shelf parts
+- Optional DIY guide included for building your own version from scratch

 ---

 ## 🔧 Uploading Firmware (Only needed if you're customizing — LayerLapse is shipped preloaded and ready to use)

 Steps:
-1. Copy the code from [`code/LayerLapse_firmware.txt`](code/DIY_LayerLapse_firmware.txt) for a starting point
+1. Copy the [code from here](code/DIY_LayerLapse_firmware.txt) for a starting point
 2. Paste it into the Arduino IDE
 3. Connect your UPDI programmer to the board (3-pin: GND, VCC, UPDI)
 4. Select the correct board/port and upload